GMAT Scores for Top Business Schools

 KEY FACT:

-Of course, one great way to put that extra shine on your application is with an impressive GMAT score.
+Of course, one great way to put that extra shine on your application is by earning an impressive GMAT score.
 So, before we discuss how to set your unique score goal for a top business school, let’s take a look at what the GMAT score ranges and average GMAT scores for top schools are.

 GMAT Scores for Top MBA Programs